Meet

 Your Story Deserves a Doctor Who Is Ready To Listen

 From being a first-generation college student to training at UCSF, Harvard and UChicago, my path reflects the journey many of my clients navigate—the transition from humble beginnings to elite spaces.
-This personal experience deepens my understanding of the complexities and costs of breaking barriers.
+As a Black woman who has navigated these spaces myself, I've learned that degrees and hard work don't protect you from the reality of both implicit and explicit bias within healthcare settings.
+Too many women are feeling dismissed and not heard.

-I've witnessed how success in demanding spaces comes with hidden emotional tolls: the weight of internal criticism, the exhaustion of code-switching, and the physical symptoms that whisper what we're not ready to say aloud.
-Despite external achievements, many of us carry deep-seated stories of 'not enough' that impact everything from our self-image to our closest relationships.
+I've also witnessed how success in demanding spaces comes with hidden emotional tolls: the weight of perfectionism and constantly leading the charge, the exhaustion from constantly proving yourself, and the physical symptoms that whisper what we're not ready to say aloud.
+Despite external achievements, many high-functioning women carry experiences of being invalidated that impact everything from their self-image to their closest relationships.

 Dr. Alecia Greenlee, first-generation college graduate who became a Harvard and UCSF-trained psychiatrist now providing specialized mental healthcare for women in San Jose, California

-I founded Bloom & Build Integrative Psychiatry with a vision of creating fertile ground for people seeking a clinician who is going to listen and respect their humanity, strengths & struggles.
+I founded Bloom & Build Integrative Psychiatry with a vision of creating fertile ground for women seeking mental healthcare from a psychiatrist who is going to listen and respect their humanity, strengths & struggles.
+This socioculturally attuned mental health practice centers the experiences of women who have been marginalized or dismissed in traditional healthcare settings.

-Physical symptoms are recognized as important messages, not dismissed as "just stress"
+Physical symptoms are recognized as important messages about medical and mental wellbeing, not dismissed as 'just stress'

-The whole person is treated by combining lifestyle, nutrition, and traditional medicine
+The whole person is treated by combining lifestyle medicine, cultural and traditional psychiatry for comprehensive care

-The intersection of hormonal health and mental wellbeing is deeply understood
+The intersection of reproductive health and mental wellness is deeply understood through specialized reproductive psychiatry training

 Black Woman Psychiatrist Online in California supporting women with high functioning depression